Caffeine-Jared/CIT171/5th-sunday-lesson-cit171.md

 - Social engineers and malicious individuals want you to play into these expected reactions.
 This means that something as simple as holding the door could be weaponized to gain entry into a space where an individual shouldn't be.
 - While it might seem rude, we don't have obligations to strangers or individuals we don't know.
 Even the nicest stranger must go through the proper channels to enter a building.
 And a true gift is one that doesn't require reciprocation.
 - ![obligation](https://i.imgur.com/R81Bzpj.png)
+- **Challenge Question:**
+	- How might the instruction from the Lord in Lev 18:30, be used as a way to protect us from social engineering attacks using obligations or social proof?
+How does living as a Latter-day Saint better protect us from these kind of attacks?
 ---

 ### Principle Three: Concession